-Enrollment in St. Cecelia Catholic School implies the willingness of parents to comply with the policies and regulations of the school.
 Parents are expected to be respectful of the school rules and disciplinary actions.
-The school reserves the right to dismiss a student based on a parent's lack of support for the staff or administration.
+The school reserves the right to dismiss a student based on a parent's lack of support for disciplinary actions, policies, or lack of respect for teachers.